Per User/Month (List)

 4. License Utilization & Optimization

-Once you've secured the right licenses, the work isn't over.
+Once you have secured the right licenses, the work is not over.
 You must continuously optimize license usage to avoid waste.
-Salesforce licenses are a significant investment — put processes in place to ensure they're fully utilized across the enterprise.
+Salesforce licenses are a significant investment; put processes in place to ensure they are fully utilized across the enterprise.

 Track Actual Usage